leroyvn/xarray-validate/README.md

 > This is a maintained refactor of
 > [xarray-schema](https://github.com/xarray-contrib/xarray-schema).
 > I needed an xarray validation engine for one of my projects.
-In saw in the
+I saw in the
 > xarray-schema library a good start, but both its maintenance status and the
 > foreseen integration of its feature set into the much larger Pandera library
 > seemed uncertain.
 I therefore decided to fork the project, refactor it and add